 - You can reward customers with services they’ve never tried before to introduce them to something new, and if they like the new service, they will surely pay for it in the future, thereby leading to more business.
 For example, you can give a 30 percent discount to customers on services they’ve never tried before.

 - In addition, you can bring in more revenue by driving traffic to the higher-priced packages and then encouraging the customers to use the points earned from these packages to redeem other services or products as add-ons.

 - You can also reward your clients with salon gift certificates for special occasions so that they can gift your services to their loved ones.
-This will help you gain new clients as well.
+This can help you gain new clients as well if you market your gift certificates correctly.
 Don’t forget to make the most of festivals and holiday seasons by offering exciting deals and discount coupons to your loyal customers.

 - You can also reward non-purchasing customer actions.
 For example:

 - Offer an enticing upfront reward (say, 50 loyalty points) to customers just for signing up.